knice/inquiry.ucsc.edu/source/_articles/2018-19/stiffing-cancer.md

     - Mollecular, cell and developmental biology
 ---
 <figure>
-{% img 2018/stiffing-cancer.jpg magick:resize:380 alt:"Activation of ROBO1" class:"right" %}
+{% asset 2018/stiffing-cancer.jpg @magick:resize=380 alt:"Activation of ROBO1" class:"right" %}
 <figcaption>Activation of ROBO1 by its signaling partner SLIT2 induces breast epithelial cells to produce cell-matrix adhesion molecules (red, arrows), helping the cells to maintain their position within the extracellular matrix.
 The cytoskeleton and DNA are labeled green and blue, respectively.
 Credit: Reprinted from <a href="http://jcb.rupress.org/content/212/6/707">Le, et al., Journal of Cell Biology 2016:212(6):707-19</a>. ©2016, with permission from The Rockefeller University Press.</figcaption>
 </figure>